vijaylaxmipb/Inkspire-Insights/README.md

 ### Images

 Combination of images sourced from Pexels(https://www.pexels.com/).
-All images are provided under the [Pexels License](https://www.pexels.com/license/), allowing free use for personal and commercial purposes, with no attribution required.
-However, crediting the photographers is appreciated.
+All images are provided under the [Pexels](https://www.pexels.com) & [Unsplash](https://unsplash.com), allowing free use for personal and commercial purposes, with no attribution required.

 [Back to top](#contents)